Kristofferinthecloud/Kristofferinthecloud/README.md

 - 👋 Hi, I’m @Kristofferinthecloud
 - 👀 I’m interested in ...
 All things Cybersecurity, AI, Automation, learning, collaborating, DJing, Music Production.
 - 🌱 I’m currently learning ...
 Coding, Cybersecurity, Automation, DevSecOps
 - 💞️ I’m looking to collaborate on ...
-Tutorials and How To's
+Tutorials and How To's, Podcasts
 - 📫 How to reach me ... kristofferinthecloud@gmail.com

 <!---